tonyxwz/server/README.md

 - why thread pool?
     1. the original project was for running a hospital signup server on an embedded system.
 It has limited resources.
 A number of the maximum concurrent thread must be set.
-    2. In the meantime, having a few readily-created thread waiting for incoming jobs instead of creating a new thread for every connection is beneficial.
+    2. In the meantime, having a few thread stand-by for incoming jobs saves the overhead creating new threads for every connection .

 ## Design